 Notice that in this case the atom list is neatly sorted out into two groups with a clear gap between M79 and M64.
 The higher ones are likely to be the 11 O-atoms and the rest are the 12 C-atoms.
 There may be a bit of ambiguity in the middle, but just assign the top 11 as O and the rest as C and see what happens.
 You can do this by selecting a block of atoms, go to Edit/Modify atom parameters and select Type from the dialog box; a periodic table will appear.
 Select the desired element and they will be changed in the list and drawing.

 The original charge flipping solution is still visible and the atoms are now identified, I’ve changed the drawing to show balls and sticks and labeled the atoms with their names, this is done in the Draw atoms tab.
 Double click the appropriate column heading and make the selection from the dialog box.

 Now one can safely remove the map peaks (do Map peaks/Clear peaks in the Map peaks tab) and clear the charge flip map (do Clear map in the General tab).
-The atom positions I obtained in this charge flipping run have the sucrose molecule fragmented over several neighboring molecules.
-We need assemble these into a single molecule.
+The atom positions I obtained have two atoms (O3 & O4) not connected to the sucrose molecule because they belong to neighboring molecules.
+We need to discover the equivalent ones that belong to this molecule.
 Follow the steps:

 Save the project file; the next step is to complete the structure by finding H-atoms and then do the final Rietveld refinements.